rgollancz/CV/README.md

 I am very comfortable with uncertainty, seek out novelty, and feel confident in my ability to rapidly upskill whenever a challenge requires it.
-For example, I recently chose to work on a project that required me to teach myself Swift in 2 weeks to produce a realtime, multiplayer drawing game prototype called "[Drawsome](https://github.com/rgollancz/drawApp)"!
+For example, I recently chose to work on a project that required me to teach myself Swift in 2 weeks to build a realtime, multiplayer drawing game prototype called "[Drawsome](https://github.com/rgollancz/drawApp)"!

 #### Design and creativity
 Whether it's in the context of page layouts, domain models, or planning meetings, I appreciate and seek out good design.
 Working in Product, I made it my business to understand UX best-practices.
-In development I understand the impact of code design and visual design on efficiency, and usability and accessibility respectively.
+In development I understand the impact of code design and visual design on efficiency, and usability and accessibility.

 ### Education